Committee for Simon Rodia’s Towers in Watts v. City of Los Angeles

 Case Summary

-Simon Rodia spent 33 years to construct what would become Los Angeles’ most famous outdoor work of art, the Watts Towers.
+Simon Rodia spent 33 years constructing what would become Los Angeles’ most famous outdoor work of art, the Watts Towers.
 Ralph Vaughn was preparing to undo this extraordinary legacy in a matter of days.
-Ostensibly retained to restore the Towers, Vaughn was hiring local gang members who would scale the homemade, wispy-like spires and rip away the collage of seashells, pottery shards, and the tile that festooned the steel frames.
+Ostensibly retained to restore the Towers, Vaughn was hiring local gang members who would scale the homemade, wispy-like spires and rip away the collage of seashells, pottery shards and the tile that festooned the steel frames.

 Faced with the imminent loss of this masterpiece, a local community group turned to CLIPI to enjoin the “savage restoration.”

-The Committee, composed of dedicated artists and historic preservationists, was anxious to preserve Rodia’s handiwork for posterity.
+The Committee, composed of dedicated artists and historic preservationists, was anxious to preserve Rodia’s handiwork for prosperity.
 Their protagonist would turn out to be the City of Los Angeles.

 At one point the City’s Department of Building and Safety concluded that the Towers were unsafe and ordered them torn down.
 A Committee member devised a test to see if the Towers would crack.
 When the City’s testing device cracked instead, the City agreed the Towers could remain.